chscott/ConnectionsSilentInstall/README.md

 7. TDI installation (with fix pack)

+8. Connections database creation

-8. Uninstall of all components (individually or collectively)
+9. Uninstall of all components (individually or collectively)